ShawnCapper/Badger/README.md

   Load files (`FileInMemory`) or entire directory trees (`DirectoryInMemory`) into memory for fast inspection, structure printing, or write-back.

 - **Streamed Copy**
-  Perform chunked, low-memory “stream copy” of large files without loading the whole file into memory.
+  Perform chunked, low-memory "stream copy" of large files without loading the whole file into memory.

 - **PSARC Archive Support**
   Detect and copy PlayStation PSARC archives, or force normal copy with `-f`.